terra-campaigns/unsettled/campaigns/Book_01/directory/Sigisfarne/Stone.md

 **Bond:** One of your ancestors wronged a Moss Witch, who cursed their bloodline.
 Your visage causes mirrors to shatter.
 You’ve noticed that the shards can sometimes reveal illusions.

 Not content to sit still.
 Driven man.

+Learnt the Vendetta flute tune of the Piot Chants - which can be used as a reference of friendship with certain Fae.